-Myanmar is one of the most exotic countries in the world where you can explore archeological and natural sites, innumerous pagodas and a rich culture diversity.
+Myanmar is one of the most beautiful countries in the world where you can explore archeological and natural sites, innumerous pagodas and a rich culture diversity.
 But most of all, the country has the most gracious, genuine and hospitable people.

 Years of isolation have kept Myanmar an unspoiled gem, where tourism is a slowly developing sector.
 Although it possesses great tourist potential and attractions in many fields, much of the industry remains to be developed.
 While in 2012 just a million visited Myanmar, the number has increased to almost 3 million tourist in 2016.

 Some people told me Myanmar was very expensive but I managed to spend about 20€ per day.
-While accommodation still a bit more pricey than the rest of Southeast Asian countries, the transportation and food are ridiculously cheap.
+While accommodation still a bit more pricey than the rest of Southeast Asian countries, the transportation and food are cheaper.
 Trekking prices are as little as 10$ per day including guide, food and accommodation.

 Myanmar in 28 days itinerary:

 Yangon – 3 days

 Inle – 4 days